kyxap1/starred/README.md

 - [base-maven](https://github.com/jboss-dockerfiles/base-maven) -
 - [awesome-data-engineering](https://github.com/igorbarinov/awesome-data-engineering) - A curated list of data engineering tools for software developers
 - [stack-on-a-budget](https://github.com/255kb/stack-on-a-budget) - A collection of services with great free tiers for developers on a budget
+- [ansible-vagrant-examples](https://github.com/geerlingguy/ansible-vagrant-examples) - Ansible examples using Vagrant to deploy to local VMs.
 - [mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook) - Mac setup and configuration via Ansible.
 - [ansible-role-packer](https://github.com/patrick-hill/ansible-role-packer) -
 - [Sqoop](https://github.com/SriGovindGutala/Sqoop) - This repo contains all the different ways you can ingest data from RDBMS to HDFS and vice versa using Sqoop.